Find Your Perfect School

 Michigan State University

 Natural Science Building, 288 Farm Lane, Rm.
 203, East Lansing, MI 48824

 MSU implements an interdisciplinary approach to its zoo and aquarium science program and, thus, enables students to appreciate its multifaceted nature.
-Students learn through rigorous academic coursework, expert lectures, and hands-on experiences that develop their workplace-appropriate skillset.
+Students learn through rigorous academic coursework, expert lectures, and hands-on experiences that develop their workplace-appropriate skills.

 The academic coursework consists of general education courses and core courses in genetics, comparative anatomy, and animal behavior.
 Classes and seminars with a specific focus on zoo and aquarium science are also part of the coursework.
 Every class and seminar builds on prior knowledge and, thus, strengthens their skills.

 Lecturers from zoos and aquariums accredited by the Association of Zoos & Aquariums (AZA) share their knowledge.
 The lectures cover an extensive range of topics from zoo ethics to zoo animal nutrition, husbandry, and disease management.
 These are conducted with a practical approach that complements the more academic nature of classroom sessions.